13 min read

 Microsoft 365 Business Premium is entering 2026 with upgrades that change how mail, security, and AI fit into everyday operations.

-The suite is gaining more storage, stronger baseline protections, and deeper Copilot integration across the core Microsoft 365 apps.
-It is also one of the only plans staying at its current price when the July 1, 2026 adjustments take effect.
+The plan is gaining more storage, stronger baseline protections, and deeper Copilot integration across core Microsoft 365 apps.
+It is also one of the only Microsoft 365 plans staying at its current price when the July 1, 2026 adjustments take effect.

-These updates aren’t surface‑level.
-The added 50GB of mailbox capacity, the expanded Copilot Chat experience in Word, Excel, PowerPoint, Outlook, and OneNote, and the new administrative controls for AI usage point to a clear shift in how Microsoft expects organizations to run their environments.
-A temporary discount on the Business Premium plus Copilot bundle reinforces that direction.
+These updates aren’t surface‑level changes.
+A confirmed 50GB mailbox increase, expanded Copilot Chat experiences across Word, Excel, PowerPoint, Outlook, and OneNote, and new administrative controls for AI usage signal a broader shift in how Microsoft expects organizations to operate.
+A temporary discount on the Business Premium and Copilot bundle reinforces that direction.

 00:00 - Introduction